htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 default screen option for all screens => screenOptions in Stack.Navigator

-options can be function with route and navigation param object
+options can be function with route and navigation param object for dynamic header text

+screen option can be set in screen component with navigation.setOptions(options) in useLayoutEffect